Free and Fast Shipping Free & Fast Shipping

 Solar Panel Overheat Prevention Tips

-Now that we know that solar panel efficiency gets greatly affected in high temperatures, let us find out what are the steps that can be done in order to minimize this.
+Now that we know that solar panel efficiency gets greatly affected in high temperatures and how hot do solar panels get , let us find out what are the steps that can be done in order to minimize this.

 • Install solar panels on a south-facing roof.